EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

         export irodsEnvFile=/path/to/.irodsEnv
         $DEST_BIN_DIR/testirodsmap "/C=XX/O=YYY/CN=Example User"

+4) When deploying with iRODS 4, it is necessary to preload the DSI library into the GridFTP server binary, so that the symbols exported by the library are visible.
+Otherwise, when iRODS 4 tries loading plugins (including basic network and authentication plugins), the plugins would fail to load (as the plugins are not explicitly declaring a dependency on the runtime symbols).

+   To preload the library, you need to set the LD_PRELOAD variable to '$DEST_LIB_DIR/libglobus_gridftp_server_iRODS.so' (or '$DEST_LIB_DIR/libglobus_gridftp_server_iRODS_$FLAVOR.so') in the environment from which the GridFTP server is started (i.e., it is not enough to set it in /etc/gridftp.conf).

+   For example, modify (or create) '/etc/sysconfig/globus-gridftp-server' and add the lines:

+        LD_PRELOAD="$LD_PRELOAD:/opt/iRODS_DSI/iRODS_DSI/libglobus_gridftp_server_iRODS.so"
+        export LD_PRELOAD

 Logrotate
 --------------------------------
 If you use -d ALL as in the example, please, be aware that the log files could